UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Kubernetes/Kubernetes.md

 #### Flannel CNI

-The following instructions are from `Calico` install [site](https://github.com/flannel-io/flannel).
+The following instructions are from `Flannel` install [site](https://github.com/flannel-io/flannel).
 Reference them for future changes.

 Grab the manifest first, we need to change the podCIDR to whatever we set above